 You can trust me.
-I’ve been on the Camino twice in Spain and also spent the summer of COVID doing the Camino Frances distance from my home area.
+I’ve been on the Camino three times in Spain and also spent the summer of COVID doing the Camino Frances distance from my home area.
 I’ve also crowdsourced tips from the Camino Community.
 So you are getting trail-tested advice here.

 (This article contains affiliate links.
 This means that if you choose to purchase, I’ll make a small commission.)